outsinre/outsinre.github.com/_posts/2015-05-25-notes-capital-in-21st-centuery.md

 ---
 layout: post
-title: Pickups form Capital in 21st Century
+title: Notes from Capital in 21st Century
 ---

 It's indispensable to make use of complementary sources as well.